Sweet Grass Sugarcane Juice to open storefront in Bixby Knolls

 By it’s nature, sugarcane juice is plant-based, naturally flavored and therefore vegan— making it an appealing choice for those avoiding meat or processed foods.

 “I feel like it has some staying power.
 And I felt good about serving this to people because it’s not syrupy.
 I’m not serving high fructose corn syrup or anything like that to people.
-I’m serving all natural drinks, I was conscious of that,” Chhom said.
+I’m serving all-natural drinks, I was conscious of that,” Chhom said.

 While expanding his new business during the coronavirus pandemic, Chhom has made an effort to turn Sweet Grass into a positive force in the local area and hopes it can inspire others in his community.